Cranked Skyrme-Hartree-Fock-Bogoliubov approach for a mean-field description of nuclear rotations near the drip line: Results and discussion

-Figure~\ref{fig:34Mg} shows the calculated $\mathcal{J}^{(1)}$ of $^{34}$Mg, and compares with the experimental data~\cite{mic14}.
-The measured $R_{4/2}$ value is 3.06, which is marginally lower than that of the rigid rotor.
-The calculation reproduces well the slight increase in $\mathcal{J}^{(1)}$ due to the weakening of pairing.
 The role of the density dependence of the pairing interaction has been discussed in the study of the superdeformed states~\cite{ter95}: the density dependence results in a retarded alignment.
-I investigate here the density dependence of the pairing interaction in the light nuclei.
+I investigate here the density dependence of the pairing interaction.
 To this end, I use the volume- and surface-type pairing interactions.
-I determined the strength to keep the calculated pairing gap as obtained with the mixed pairing: $V_0=-207$ and $-451$ MeV fm$^3$ for the volume and surface pairing, respectively.
-The pairing gap is defined as $\Delta^q=\int d\br \tilde{h}^q(\br)\rho^q(\br)/\int d\br \rho^q(\br)$ and the resultant gap is shown in Fig.~\ref{fig:34Mg_pair}.
+I determined the strength to keep the calculated pairing gap as obtained with the mixed pairing at $\omega_{\rm rot} = 0$ MeV: $V_0=-211$ and $-423$ MeV fm$^3$ for the volume and surface pairing, respectively.
+The pairing gap is defined by $\Delta^q=\int d\br \tilde{h}^q(\br)\tilde{\rho}^{q*}(\br)/\int d\br \tilde{\rho}^{q*}(\br)$.
 Notice that the protons are unpaired at $\omega_{\rm{rot}}=0$.
-In low $\omega_{\rm rot}$, the volume pairing also reproduces the experimental value.
-However, it gives a faster increase in $\mathcal{J}^{(1)}$ similarly to the finding in Ref.~\cite{ter95}.
-The surface pairing shows a slow increase in $\mathcal{J}^{(1)}$.
-An interesting feature is that the magnitude of $\mathcal{J}^{(1)}$ is inversely proportional to the magnitude of the pairing energy $E^q_{\rm pair}=1/2 \int d\br \tilde{h}^q(\br)\tilde{\rho}^{q*}(\br)$, as shown in Fig.~\ref{fig:34Mg_pair}.
+In low $\omega_{\rm rot}$, the difference among three types of interaction is relatively small.
+However, the volume pairing gives a faster increase in $\mathcal{J}^{(1)}$ similarly to the finding in Ref.~\cite{ter95}.